tahamukhtar20/lang-source-cli/README.md

-# Langsource-CLI
+# lang-source-cli

-Langsource-CLI is an open-source tool designed to streamline language support by leveraging AI for development.
-Under active development, Langsource-CLI currently offers a powerful feature to translate i18n dictionaries into multiple languages with a simple command.
+lang-source-cli is an open-source tool designed to streamline language support by leveraging AI for development.
+Under active development, lang-source-cli currently offers a powerful feature to translate i18n dictionaries into multiple languages with a simple command.

 ---

 ## Installation

-To install Langsource-CLI globally, use the following command:
+To install lang-source-cli globally, use the following command:

 ```bash
 npm install -g langsource